caleb531/multi-line-replacer/README.md

 [![Coverage Status](https://coveralls.io/repos/caleb531/multi-line-replacer/badge.svg?branch=main)](https://coveralls.io/r/caleb531/multi-line-replacer?branch=main)

 Multi-Line Replacer is a CLI utility for replacing multi-line hunks of strings across one or more files.
-Matc\hing is mostly textual, but wildcard matching is supported, and replacements are indentation-aware.
+Matching is mostly textual, but wildcard matching is supported, and replacements are indentation-aware.

 ## Usage